charlie-vf/the-hobbit-game/README.md

 ![PEP8 Test](docs/pep8-test.png)

 Presented issues when using constants over "x in x":
-- Will look more into this so constants can be used to reduce repetition
+- Will look more into this so constants can be used to reduce repetition.

 The WRC Validator returned no issues for HTML or CSS:

 ![HTML Validation](docs/html-validation.png)
 ![CSS Validation](docs/css-validation.png)

-### Manual Testing
+### **Manual Testing**

 Game tested continuously by running through various options and responses (both correct and incorrect) to ensure User receives correct pathways and dialogue responses.
+Ensured game over functioned correctly and cleared terminal (& inventory if replaying).

 ### **User Stories**